isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/budget-2021.md

   - title: Open Innovation Platform (OIP)<img src="/images/budget2021/budget_enhanced.png">
     content:  |
-      The Open Innovation Platform supports companies' development of POC/Prototypes.
-It provides a structured process to support businesses and Trade Associations & Chambers in identifying possible areas of digital innovation and matching them with solution providers.
-The platform has been enhanced with new features to enable better matching, testing and development.
+      The Open Innovation Platform supports companies in getting quality and multi-disciplinary solutions to meet their digital innovation and business needs; enhanced with new features to increase scale and speed.

       <a href="https://www.openinnovation.sg/about" target="_blank">Find out more</a>